 Why Choose Cooper for Weight-Loss Surgery?

 Our fellowship-trained surgeons and advanced practice nurses specialize in caring for patients who choose weight-loss surgery as a tool to regain control of their health and life.
 Our surgeons have performed thousands of weight-loss surgeries, demonstrating the depth of our expertise.

 Some of the many features of our program include:

 - MBSAQIP Accredited – Comprehensive with Adolescent Qualifications Center: Cooper’s Bariatric and Metabolic Surgery Center meets rigorous criteria for safe, high-quality surgical care.
-As a result, the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP) has named us an Accredited Comprehensive Center with Adolescent Qualifications.
+As a result, the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program has named us an MBSAQIP Accredited - Comprehensive with Adolescent Qualifications Center.
 Learn more at MBSAQIP.